 • Referrals to local resources

-• Minimize the social isolation experienced by many senior LGBT people.
+• Minimize the social isolation experienced by many senior LGBTQ people.

 • Increase individuals’ ability to age in their own homes and communities.